sinayanudel/loan-app-task/README.md

     ```
 2. Set up app using Docker

-    Run the following commands in PowerShell:
+    Make sure Docker Desktop is running and run the following commands in PowerShell:
     ```
     # build the Docker image
     docker build -t loan-management-api .